 Ingredients for eggplant lasagna

-- Eggplant: Look for firm eggplant with smooth skin that aren't too big.
-If they are too large, they tend to be all seeds in the middle and we don't want that.
+- Eggplant: For this classic eggplant lasagna recipe, look for firm eggplant with smooth skin that aren't too big.
+If they are too large, they tend to be all seeds in the middle and we don't want that since we are using the eggplant instead of lasagna noodles.

-- Whole milk mozzarella cheese: We want whole milk so the cheese will be extra melty!
+- Whole milk mozzarella cheese: We want whole milk mozzarella so the cheese will be extra melty!

 - Parmesan cheese: As I always say, use the REAL parmigiano reggiano and grate it yourself.
 The flavor and texture are so much better.